wonder-mice/d3-flame-graph/TASKS.md

 # Tasks

-- [ ] StructureView should not invert children sorting order.
-- [ ] renderer.nodeContentState is likely not the best name for the state
-- [ ] Who shuould set default node height for NodeListRenderer when used via FlattenView?
+- [ ] When DeckPage is removed need to call clean up handlers to remove listeners
 - [ ] Review elements hierarchy in FlattenView
-- [ ] Chrome / Safari 100% height issues (check FireFox as well)
+- [x] Chrome / Safari 100% height issues (check FireFox as well)
-- [x] Don't allow suggestions in Filter in Flatten list
 - [ ] Compare boot args
 - [ ] Implement all selection buttons
 - [ ] Deck must have an option for setting minimum node width